-- filing with the Secretary of the Company a notice of revocation; - sending in another duly executed proxy bearing a later date; or - attending the Annual Meeting live via the internet and casting your vote by following the procedures described under the heading "How do I attend and vote shares at the Annual Meeting?" above.
+- •filing with the Secretary of the Company a notice of revocation; - •sending in another duly executed proxy bearing a later date; or - •attending the Annual Meeting live via the internet and casting your vote by following the procedures described under the heading "How do I vote my shares?" above.

-For purposes of submitting your vote online before the Annual Meeting, you may change your vote until 11:59 p.m. eastern time on May 19, 2020.
-At this this deadline, the last vote submitted will be the vote that is counted.
+For purposes of submitting your proxy online or by phone before the Annual Meeting, you may change your voting instructions until 11:59 p.m. eastern time on May 17, 2023.